Coloured modules produced by Sunage SA. Source: SUPSI.

 It is interesting to mention that PV front glass made of satin-finished glass instead of the standard solar glass, is characterised by a scattering effect that involves a significant reduction of the glare effect.
 This solution can be of particular interest when BIPV modules are installed as facade elements.

-When a standard front solar glass is replaced with a custom coloured glass, rear PV cells are subjected to a reduction of incident irradiation that can be translated in a reduced produced energy.
+When a standard front solar glass is replaced with a custom coloured glass, rear PV cells are subjected to a reduction of incident irradiation that can be translated in a reduction of produced energy.
 To investigate the impact of different coloured front glass on BIPV modules behaviour, a preliminary research activity has been carried out at SUPSI in the framework of research work in collaboration with SUNAGE SA supported by the Swiss Commission for Technology and Innovation, n°CTI 27973.1 INNO-IW.